 Located off Exit 8 of I-287 (103,293 cars per day) at the corner of Maple Avenue and Bloomingdale Road (22,759 cars per day), the center is located in White Plains’ bustling CBD which includes more than 24,000 housing units and millions of square feet of office space.

 CBRE officials noted that White Plains has experienced a significant increase in population recently, with more than 7,500 apartments having been recently delivered, under construction or proposed.
-The strength of the property is further highlighted by a population of 101,000 within three miles, increasing to more than 212,000 within five miles and average household incomes of over $190,000.
+The strength of the property is further highlighted by a population of 101,000 within three miles, increasing to more than 212,000 within five miles and an average household incomes of more than $190,000.

 CBRE’s Metro NY National Retail Partners Team is currently marketing for sale: Stop & Shop and Chase Bank at Somers Commons, a 73,000- square-foot center in Somers; Majestic Corners, a 113,000-square-foot grocery anchored center in Shirley (Long Island); ShopRite at Greenport Towne Center, a net leased ShopRite center in Hudson, NY and a net leased Applebee’s and TD Bank in Phillipsburg, NJ.